Jake Fraley Player Props: Reds vs. Cardinals

-On Tuesday, Jake Fraley (.421 on-base percentage in past 10 games, 54 points above season-long percentage) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 6:40 PM ET.
+After batting .303 with two doubles, a home run, four walks and nine RBI in his past 10 games, Jake Fraley and the Cincinnati Reds take on the St. Louis Cardinals (who will hand the ball to Miles Mikolas) at 12:35 PM ET on Thursday.

-He had a hitless performance in his previous game (0-for-2) against the Cardinals.
+He had a one-hit showing in his previous game (1-for-4) against the Cardinals.

 Jake Fraley Game Info & Props vs. the Cardinals